Trump Claims Mueller Investigation Has Made Him Stronger, According To New Book

-The Russia investigation is helping the president, not hurting him, solidifying his base of supporters across the nation, President Donald Trump alleges in a new book written by some of his strongest political allies.
+The Russia investigation is helping the president, not hurting him, by solidifying his base of supporters across the nation, President Donald Trump alleges in a new book written by some of his strongest political allies.

 Comments by Trump suggesting he’s stronger as a result of the investigation come from a book due out this week by former campaign aides Corey Lewandowski and David Bossie, according to reporting from the Telegraph.
 The book takes aim at a supposed conspiracy of federal workers and members of Trump’s own administration, alleging some in the executive branch are part of a “deep state” conspiracy to work against his agenda.